MicrosoftDocs/quantum-docs/articles/optimization-oveview-key-concepts.md

 $$

 > [!NOTE]
-> More information about cost functions and binary optimization models such as Ising and PUBO can be found [here](xref:microsoft.azure.quantum.how-to-guides.optimization.concepts.problem-formulation.cost-functions).
+> More information about cost functions and binary optimization models such as Ising and PUBO can be found in the article [Cost functions](xref:microsoft.quantum.optimization.concepts.cost-function).

 ### Weights